cypress-io/cypress/docs/source/guides/integrating-cypress/continuous-integration.md

   cypress run
   ```

 That's it!
-This will go out and [install Cypress](https://on.cypress.io/installing-cypress), and then run all your tests.
+This will go out and {% url 'install Cypress' installing-cypress %}, and then run all your tests.

 For a comprehensive list of all the options you can pass to {% url '`cypress run`' cli-tool#cypress-run %}, {% url 'refer to the CLI documentation' cli-tool %}.